AlbertWhite/site-v2.0/src/data/blogs/practice.md

 keyword: "other"
 ---

 Recently, I start to discover the common practice for web design and web development.
 I find that almost all the articles about web design talk about how it looks like, but don't talk about how to make the implementation.
-I did some work to summarize the common pratice for header and sidebar in the view of web design also of web development.
+I did some work to summarize the common practice for header and sidebar in the view of web design also of web development.

 ![](images/practice/1.png)